OleksiyPenkov/X-RayCalc3/README.md

 # X-RayCalc 3

-X-Ray Calc 3 is a revised and improved version of software for computer simulation of X-ray reflectivity, including normal incidence and grazing incidence X-ray reflectometry (NIXR and GIXR).
+X-ray Calc 3 is a revised and improved version of the software for computer simulation of X-ray reflectivity, including normal incidence and grazing incidence X-ray reflectometry (NIXR and GIXR).
 Find more information about the previous version here https://linkinghub.elsevier.com/retrieve/pii/S2352711019303681

 In this version, the automatic optimization based on a modified LFPSO algorithm was implemented (see https://ieeexplore.ieee.org/document/10066334/ for further details).

-The X-Ray Calc distribution contains several demonstration projects located in the Examples folder To see the demos, click the Open button, navigate to the Examples folder, and select a project file.
+The X-Ray Calc distribution contains several demonstration projects located in the Examples folder.
+To see the demos, click the Open button, navigate to the Examples folder, and select a project file.

 ## Help
 You can find  manuals, troubleshooting, and lessons here:

 https://github.com/OleksiyPenkov/X-RayCalc3/wiki

+## Acknowledging

+If you use X-Ray Calc in your research, please cite the following paper:

+_O.V.
+Penkov, M. Li, S. Mikki, A.Devizenko, I. Kopylets.
+X-Ray Calc 3: improved software for simulation and inverse problem-solving for X-Ray reflectivity.
+Journal of Applied Crystallography (2024)._